BrandonLiang/ASR_Punctuation_Capitalization_Numeral/README.txt

 For Acoustic and Language Modeling, I follow the TedLium recipe to get both statistical GMM-HMM 4-Gram model and neural TDNN RNNLM model.

 Below is the test Word Error Rate (WER) result of the ASR model for both versions.
 Expectedly, Version 2 performs better than Version 1 for statistical model, although still worse than Ted-Lium result.
 Thus, I run Version 2 again through the neural Acoustic models (TDNN) and get its WER in the right column.
-(I didn't run through RNNLM due to time constraint).
+(I only trained TDNN for 1 epoch and didn't run through RNNLM due to time constraint).
 The results are shown in the table below.
 We can see that TDNN significantly improves performance, but Version 2 is still inferior compared to the state-of-the-art Ted-Lium model.

 ----------------------------------------------------------------------
 | ASR Model         | AM: GMM-HMM, LM: 4-Gram | + AM: TDNN (1 Epoch) |